Security and Privacy

 - What percentage of my diabetic patients under age 60 develop macular edema following intraocular surgery?

 - What percentage of my patients with a diagnosis of glaucoma and early cupping have had a visual field during the past year?

 Is it necessary to have an EHR system to participate in the IRISTM Registry?

 Although there are mechanisms to input data without using an EHR, the system works best in association with one.

 Can the registry data be used for Physician Quality Reporting System (PQRS) reporting?

-The IRISTM Registry is expected to receive approval this spring as a certified EHR technology vendor to help practices report clinical quality data to the PQRS submission.
+The IRISTM Registry has receive approval as a certified EHR technology vendor to help practices report clinical quality data to the PQRS submission.
 For those utilizing a certified EHR (certified to be used in the Medicare and Medicaid EHR Incentive Programs), submission of PQRS data through the IRISTM Registry also satisfies the requirement to report CQMs for the EHR Incentive Program, as well as the Stage 2 menu objective to report to a specialized registry.